George Caleb Bingham: Fur Traders Descending the Missouri

 One of Bingham's most famous paintings, this work is owned by the Metropolitan Museum of Art in New York.
 Painted around 1845 in the style called luminism by some historians of American art, it was originally entitled, French Trader, Half-breed Son.
 The American Art Union thought the title potentially controversial and renamed it when it was first exhibited.
 It reflected the reality of fur trappers and traders frequently marrying Native American women in their territories; in Canada the ethnic Métis people have been recognized by the government as a distinct group with status similar to First Nations.
 The painting is haunting for its evocation of an era in American history—note, in particular, the liberty cap worn by the older man.
-A black fox seated at the front of the boat is secured by a chain.
+A bear cub seated at the end of the boat is secured by a chain.

 The Election Series

 Bingham's Election Series comprises three paintings: The County Election, Stump Speaking, and The Verdict of the People.
 Bingham intended for the Election Series to reach a national audience rather than Missourians alone.
 To spread his idea of free people and free institutions, Bingham exhibited his paintings in Washington and urged the Library Committee of Congress to purchase them so American leaders could view them.
 When the Library Committee of Congress decided to not purchase his trio, he lent the paintings to the Mercantile Library Association in St. Louis.